cds-snc/canadalogin-static-website/website/src/en/manage-your-account/manage-how-you-sign-in.md

 3. Navigate to the "2-step verification" section on the page.
 Select the "Manage" link.
 4. Navigate to the number you want to change the delivery method for and select "Edit delivery method".
 5. You may be prompted to verify yourself again by typing in your current password and completing 2-step verification.
 6. Select the delivery method you want to use by default and select "Continue".
-For more information on each delivery method, refer to our guide on {% linkRef links.twostepverificationmethods '' 'phone verification' %}.
+For more information on each delivery method, refer to our guide on {% linkRef links.twostepverificationmethods '#phone-verification' 'phone verification' %}.
-7. **Success!** There will be a message confirming that your default delivery method has been changed.
+7. Success!
+There will be a message confirming that your default delivery method has been changed.
 You will also receive an email notifying you of the change you just made.
 You can ignore this email.